otenkigirlexe/Yuigaoka_6th_hiyoko_schedule/40_Osaka/README.md

 # 80_summary🎧

 - **total_amount** : 78,768
 - **remarks** : Why is it held on Friday?
 It’s a bit sad, isn’t it?
-If the number of attendees, including myself, becomes four, please read and execute the 80_summery section of the README.md for the Fukuoka performance.